-- 2.a1 Enter credit card information directly into virtual terminal and process payment when given, during call.
-(Follow processing steps).
-If circumstances will not allow to process payment at time of call, offer other method(s) for processing.
-If caller still wishes to make payment by phone, obtain a name, call back number & best time to call (during business/operating hours).
-Follow up with caller once processing is available.
-(It is not permissible to record and store the three-digit security code (CVV2). - 2.a2 Have caller repeat information to ensure accuracy. - 2.a3 Inform caller that Photo ID may be required at time of picking up key or vehicle.
-Only to be issued or released to card holder. - 2.a4 Store transaction documentation and merchant receipt in a secure (locked) area, if applicable. - 2.b In-Person Transactions (Follow Processing Steps)Available during business and/or operating hours of township. - 2.c Consumer Driven On-Line Payment System (Link & guidelines given on our township's website.
-Available 24/7.)
+- (c) Inform caller that Photo ID may be required at time of picking up key or vehicle.Only to be issued or released to card holder. - (d) Store transaction documentation and merchant receipt in a secure (locked) area, if applicable. - (e) In-Person Transactions (Follow Processing Steps) Available during business and/or operating hours of township. - (f) Consumer Driven On-Line Payment System (Link & guidelines given on our township's website.Available 24/7.)

-Transaction/Processing Steps & Procedures
+(c) Transaction/Processing Steps & Procedures